 - Make sure when you use the kitchen to wash the dishes and leave it clean when done.

-- Since hostels have many other social rooms for mingling and chatting a good roommate would live the dorm room and the bed for resting or for catching up a few spare minutes from chatting or socializing.
+- Since hostels have many other social rooms for mingling and chatting, a good roommate would leave the dorm room and the bed for resting.
+Or for catching up a few spare minutes from chatting or socializing.

 What makes a hostel differ from a hotel?